mock-angel/books-nest/README.md

 Hosted on <a href="https://movies-mulesoft.herokuapp.com">https://movies-mulesoft.herokuapp.com</a>
 Api Accessible from <a href="https://movies-mulesoft.herokuapp.com/api/movies">https://movies-mulesoft.herokuapp.com/api/movies</a>

-API routes available:
+## API routes:

 POST /api/movies  - to create a new movie

 GET /api/movies  - returns all movies

-GET /api/movies/{id} - returns a movie with the given id GET /api/by_actor_name/{actor_name} - returns movies with the actor name PATCHES /api/movies/{id} - updates a movie with the given id DELETE /api/movies/{id} - deletes a movie with the given id
+GET /api/movies/{id} - returns a movie with the given id

+GET /api/by_actor_name/{actor_name} - returns movies with the actor name

+PATCH /api/movies/{id} - updates a movie with the given id

+DELETE /api/movies/{id} - deletes a movie with the given id

 ## Installation